Indo-Pacific humpback dolphin: Distributions and watching

 In Hong Kong, boat trips to visit the Indo-Pacific humpback dolphins have been running since the 1990s.
 The dolphins mainly live in the waters of Lantau North, Southeast Lantau, the Soko Islands and Peng Chau.
 A code of conduct regulates dolphin-watching activity in Hong Kong waters.

 There have been some reports of dolphin watching practices that have further endangered the Indo-Pacific humpback dolphins, such as in Sanniang Bay dolphin sanctuary in Qinzhou and off Xiamen.
 However, these generally are small, locally organised one-off tours or private pleasure boats that do not adhere to the Hong Kong Agricultural and Fisheries Department's voluntary code of conduct.

 Nánpēng Islands Marine Sanctuary in Nan'ao County is also home to local pods.
 The population in Leizhou Bay, Leizhou Peninsula, comprising nearly 1,000 animals and the second largest population in the nation, may also be targeted for future tourism.
 Hepu National Sanctuary of Dugongs, and waters around Sanya Bay and other coasts adjacent on Hainan Island are home to some dolphins.
 As the environment and local ecosystems recovery, dolphins' presences in nearby waters have been increasing such as vicinity to the nature sanctuary of Weizhou and Xieyang Islands.
 Gulf of Tonkin waters in Vietnam may have unstudied populations that may appear elsewhere such as along Xuân Thủy National Park and Hòn Dáu Island in Hải Phòng.

 Cambodia: In December 2023, the Marine Conservation Cambodia (MCC) estimated between 100 and 200 the number of Indo-Pacific humpback dolphins in the region of Kampot and Koh Kong.
-During a survey in May of 2024, MCC observed a pod of humpback dolphins with an Irrawady dolphin mother and calf on the Prek Tnaot River in Kampot.
+During a survey in May 2024, MCC observed a pod of humpback dolphins with an Irrawady dolphin mother and calf on the Prek Tnaot River in Kampot.

-Cantonese slang

-The Cantonese language has a slang expression wu gei bak gei (often written as 烏忌白忌, "black taboo white taboo") which means someone or something is a bad omen or a nuisance.
-The phrase originates from the Cantonese fisher people, because they claim the dolphins eat the fish in their nets.
-However, in formal Chinese, it should be written as 烏鱀白鱀, with the gei originally in old Chinese, meaning dolphins.
-The wu refers to the finless porpoises, which are black, and the bak, white, referring to Chinese river dolphins.
-These two species often interrupt and ruin the fishermen's catch.
-As years passed, because "dolphin" sounds the same as "bad luck", the meaning of the phrase changed.

-However, in Cantonese, wu refers to the calves of Chinese white dolphin and bak refers to the adults.
-Nowadays, dolphins are not called gei anymore, but 海豚 (hai tun), literally meaning "sea pig", with none of the negative connotations for pig found in English.